asherp/hourly/docs/btcpayserver.md

 # Payments

 Hourly can issue invoices based on your timesheets.
-Currently, only [BTCPay](https://btcpayserver.org/) is supported.
+Currently, only [BTCPay](https://btcpayserver.org/) and [Stripe](https://stripe.com/) are supported.

+{! docs/stripe.md !}

 ## BTCPayServer